chooper/autodnsfailover/README.md

 * if there is only one record, it won't be removed.

 This is not 100% bullet-proof (there are scenarios where a bad timing could cause peers to remove each others) but it should at least prevent basic fsck-ups.

+# Advanced example

+Check sample2.py for examples of more advanced options:

+* it sets the hostname of your server as a note attached to Zerigo record,
+* assuming you run on EC2, it retrieves your IP address using EC2 internal API,
+* the check is done on a specific virtualhost (assumed to be a very simple and stable static service),
+* local logs have timestamps, and additionnally, messages of priority ERROR and CRITICAL are sent by e-mail.

+This is almost exactly the setup used at dotCloud.

 # Interfaces